On 03 September 2017 I delivered a short version of this essay as a talk to the Philosophy Forum in Melbourne, Australia.

 The Problem of Long Distances

-If electric telegraphy was to carry information over long distances it would need long wires.
+When electric telegraphy is carried by direct current on wires, long distances produce a difficulty.
 The longer a wire, the more resistance it offers against the flow of electricity, so the greater the resistance the smaller the current.
-This means that the longer the line the fewer number of excess or shortage of electrons per unit length of wire.
+If the current is very weak, the instruments will not work.
+This can be addressed by increasing the voltage, which would become more dangerous as the distance increased.
 This puts a practical limit to how long a section of a telegraph line can be.

 But if the equipment at the receiving end of a section of a line were to send the dots and dashes to the next section, the information could be relayed for a further distance.
 This can be repeated many times.
 So this solved the problem of distance, even from England to Australia.